jharwell/sierra/docs/src/concepts/run-time-tree.rst

    {1,2}, it will abort processing in order to preserve data integrity; this is not necessary to do for stages {3,4,5}, because those stages can be recreated using the results of stages {1,2}.
-This behavior can be overwridden with ``--exp-overwrite``, in which case the user assumes full responsibility for ensuring the integrity of the experiment.
+This behavior can be overwridden with :ref:`--exp-overwrite<src/reference/cli:sierra-cli---exp-overwrite>`, in which case the user assumes full responsibility for ensuring the integrity of the experiment.

    Always better to check the arguments before hitting ENTER.
 Measure twice, cut once, as the saying goes.